jherberg462/python-project/README.md

 4. Does the ratio of likes to dislikes affect how many views a treding video gets?

+### Tasks:

+1. Download files from kaggle and put them in a folder titled 'source_csv_files' in the root folder

 Please run the code in the following order: get_data_into_single_csv.ipynb, cleanup2.ipynb, cleandata_dateissue.ipynb, the rest of the files.
 Thank you.
 The various plots and charts are in the Jupyter Notebooks.

 - Per Capita Views: Great Britain has the highest number, 1241, and Japan has the lowest one at  views per person.